ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch-post.md

 - [ ] Confirm that third party integrations are working as expected.
 - [ ] Add site to [updown.io](https://updown.io) uptime monitoring.
 - [ ] Disable migration related modules and source database connectivity as applicable.
+- [ ] Alert the Platform.sh hosting team of the launch so monitoring can be enabled when applicable.

 ## Ongoing Process
 - [ ] Update automated or manual tests to point to the new production domain.